Logius-standaarden/OAuth-NL-profiel/Preface.md

 ### Step 1.
 Authorization initiation
 As the client does not yet have a (valid) access token for this Service, it's first step is to obtain one.
-Therefor it sends an Authorization Request to the Authorization Server's Authorization Endpoint.
+Therefore it sends an Authorization Request to the Authorization Server's Authorization Endpoint.
 It does so by redirecting / initiating the user-agent with the Authorization Request to the Authorization Endpoint.
 The Authorization request holds further details, as specified in this profile.